Traego/scaled-mcp/README.md

 For production deployments, it's recommended to use Redis for session management to support horizontal scaling.
 The in-memory session store should only be used for development or testing.

+## To Do
+- [ ] Authorization Examples + Context Flow Through
+- [ ] K8S Clustering Hooked Up + Tested
+- [ ] Full testing of all features (resources, prompts, etc.)
+- [ ] Test Coverage to 80%
+- [ ] Cleanup New Server API just a bit to make it easier to standup
+- [ ] Better defaults
+- [ ] Get to vNext of goakt and replace custom messaging schedule (was a bug workaround)

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.